 How do I apply?

-Step 2: Follow the instructions at the top of the first page.
-Note that this means printing out the form, completing information, getting your supervisor's signature, and signing the document yourself.
+- Follow the instructions at the top of the first page.
+Note that this means creating a study plan, getting your supervisor’s signature, and signing the document yourself.

 If you have any questions, please email us at eLearning@apic.org.